 There is a small cost for the app but does provide you with lots of great information.
 Some of the information and camping spots are hard to find in other locations.
 This would be a great resource for a family who is planning on camping in many different places in the future.
 Currently, you can only find the app on the iTunes store.

 The next step is to Google specific campgrounds.
 If you found some potential locations on recreation.gov, it’s a good idea to Google that specific campground.
 You’ll be able to find additional pictures as well as reviews and comments about the campground.

 It always helps me to see additional pictures of the campground.
 It gives me a better idea of whether it is good for tent camping, RV camping, general size, vegetation, and general surroundings.

 Likewise, it is helpful if you can find others who have been there and left reviews or made comments about the campground.
 These online reviews and comments will often give you more insight into the campground than the actual campground detail page will.

-Similarly, you can often find sites that will provide you with recommendations of specific types of campgrounds you are looking for.
+Similarly, you can often find sites that will provide you with recommendations for specific types of campgrounds you are looking for.
 For example, this list of kid-friendly campgrounds in Michigan is a great resource to help you narrow down your options and find one that is right for you.

-Ask for opinion in local groups
+Ask for opinions in local groups